guard/guard/README.md

 Please take a look at the [existing Guards' source code](https://github.com/guard) for more concrete example and inspiration.

-Alternatively, a new guard can be added inline to a `Guardfile` with this basic structure:
+Alternatively, a new Guard can be added inline to a `Guardfile` with this basic structure:

 ```ruby
 require 'guard/guard'